cormac710/MatchBuilder/README.md

-# Going on holidays for the next 10 days so if something here look unfinished that is why :)

 # Why???
 The reason for this project is I felt like building a project with flask to brush up on it.